40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 Optionlly, one or more spokes can be connected.<br>
 Please note and adapt the `spoke_cidr_list    = ["10.0.0.0/16"]` in `terraform.tfvars`

+1. Traffic is routed from the spokes via GWLB endpoints in the security VPC.
+Please note that these endpoints are NOT created by default.<br>
+2. The GWLB will forward the incoming traffic over Geneve tunnels terminiated on port1 on one of the available Fortigates<br>
+3. **All traffic** is routed back towards the GWLB over the Geneve tunnels via policy based routes.<br>

 ### 2. spk_tgw_gwlb_asg_fgt_gwlb_igw
 This terraform plan will create